yohn-dezmon/ProducerConsumer/README.md

 --

-I synchronized the shared variables using a combination of the volatile keyword for the buffer, AtomicBooleans for the burger states (cooked/delivered/inBuffer), and synchronized methods for both the Consumer and Producer classes.
+# # # I synchronized the shared variables by...
+1. using the volatile keyword when defining the buffer
+2. Making the buffer a BlockingQueue
+3. Using AtomicBooleans for the burger states (cooked/delivered/inBuffer)
+4. Using SynchronizedLists to store the Orders and the burgers that have been extracted from the buffer.